dataswift/open-source-developer-portal/app/resources/funding-source-verification/micro-deposit-verification.md

 ```

 ### Verify micro-deposits
-In the Dwolla production environment, you must wait until the micro-deposits actually post to the Customer’s bank account before the account can be verified, which can take 1-2 business days.
-However, in the Sandbox environment, any amount **below** $0.10 will allow you to verify the account immediately.
-This operation is successful unless an exception is thrown:
+In the Dwolla production environment, you must wait until the micro-deposits actually post to the customer’s bank account before the account can be verified, which can take 1-2 business days.
+A `microdeposits_completed` event will be triggered once micro-deposits have successfully posted to the bank.
+Once micro-deposits have completed, a `verify-micro-deposits` link relation will return on the funding source letting your application know the funding source can be verified.

-`amount1`: `0.03`

-`amount2`: `0.09`
+**Note**: In the Sandbox environment, any amount **below** $0.10 will allow you to verify the account immediately.

 ```raw
 POST /funding-sources/e52006c3-7560-4ff1-99d5-b0f3a6f4f909/micro-deposits